Dip BscEng PGDip

 Publications and Outputs

 Currently in the process of initiating a supervised master’s programme with a research student in relation to the area of artificial lighting and its effects on work force production.
-This will be done in conjunction with Yvonne Kavanagh and Carmel Maher, making it the first cross departmental research masters in the institute.
+This will be done in conjunction with Yvonne Kavanagh and Carmel Maher, making it the first cross departmental research masters in the University.

 My area of focus will relate to artificial lighting calculations especially those relating the Lumen Method, colour correlated temperature, and the possible effects of daylight.